The staff works towards our mission alongside Council members, regional partners, and our tremendous volunteer community.

 Jennifer Starkey, Education Director

 Jennifer Starkey joined the Columbia Slough as Education Director in April of 2016.
 A sincere enthusiast about the natural and cultural history of our region, Jennifer has been an educator in Portland since 2007 and is passionate about making change to help all students access the outdoors.
 Jennifer gained her proclivity for outdoor learning and teaching from MESD Outdoor School, where she participated as a 6th grade student, high school student leader, and staff member.
 She has also taught with Caldera Arts, David Douglas High School, and most recently with the Portland Water Bureau’s Education Program.
-Jennifer is a licensed teacher in the State of Oregon, holds a Masters of Arts in Teaching from Lewis & Clark, and a BA from Wellesley College.
-In her spare time, Jennifer bakes, picks up garbage in the street, and eats lunch with her grandma at the Village Inn.
+Jennifer holds a Masters of Arts in Teaching from Lewis & Clark and a BA from Wellesley College.
+In her spare time, Jennifer DJs, makes coffee, and watches Law & Order SVU.